alexandershov/IdeaProjects/learning/ios/sensors.md

 ### Accelerometer

-This code will show some raw accelerometer data:
+This code will show some raw accelerometer data (unit of acceleration is G):
 ```swift
 //
 //  ContentView.swift